wshon/madedit-mod/README.txt

 if it was deleted, changed attributes.
 4. Improve the code of InsertColumnString
 5. Colorful ReadOnly and InsertMode
+6. Fixed issue that Double click would not jump to content line if the file was opened but deleted(FindAll)

 Mod v0.2.1
 1. Support Insert in HexMode(Toggleable)